davidwickerhf/project-proposal/README.md

 ---

-### 4.4 Evaluation Protocol
+#### 4.4 Evaluation Protocol

 **Training-free detectors (RS Analysis, Chi-square):**
-- Applied directly to every image in the dataset — no training loop, no splits
+- Applied directly to every image in the dataset, no training loop, no splits
 - Output a continuous score (`p_hat` or `p_value`) per image
 - ROC curve computed by sweeping detection threshold across all images
-- Cross-domain behavior is automatic: the same analytical formula applies regardless of carrier origin — any difference in detection rate between real and ML images is purely a function of the carrier's statistical properties
+- Cross-domain behavior is automatic: the same analytical formula applies regardless of carrier origin; any difference in detection rate between real and ML images is purely a function of the carrier's statistical properties

 **SRM:**
 - Requires labeled cover/stego pairs for training
 - 3-fold stratified cross-validation (stratified by `{source}_{category}`)
-- For cross-domain conditions C and D: train on all of one domain, test on all of the other (no CV needed — see Section 5.3)
+- For cross-domain conditions C and D: train on all of one domain, test on all of the other (no CV needed, see Section 5.3)
 - Hardware: CPU only, parallelizable with `n_jobs=-1`

 ---

-## 5. Experimental Conditions (Phase 4)
+### 5. Experimental Conditions (Phase 4)

-### 5.1 Train/Test Conditions
+#### 5.1 Train/Test Conditions

 | Condition | Train on | Test on | Addresses | Purpose |
 |---|---|---|---|---|